 Enviroscape

 Enviroscape® is a scaled down model of a watershed that enables students to visually learn about stormwater runoff, water pollution, water quality, watersheds, and personal stewardship through a speaker led presentation.
 Throughout the year the HCSCD receives requests for the demonstration of the Enviroscape® for a variety of events including classroom projects, the local library special interest, Boy Scout and Girl Scout Troops.
-For more information contact Gina Sawyer at (931)729-2686 x 3.
+For more information contact Gina Lawson at (931)716-3012.

 Feds Feed Families